randomor/randomor.github.io/@randomor/zenjournal.md

    - Share the essence of your journaling without compromising the privacy of your content.

 4. **Biometric Security**
-   - Secure your journal entries with the convenience and reliability of TouchID/FaceID.
+   - Secure your timeline with TouchID/FaceID.

-5. **Overview with Heatgraph**
+5. **10,000ft View with Heatgraph**
    - Visualize your journaling patterns and consistency with a 105-day heatgraph reflecting your activity.

 6. **Flexible #Hashtags**